massimocandela/bulk-whois-parser/README.md

 # bulk-whois-parser
 Bulk whois data parser.
 It automatically downloads and caches bulk whois data.
-It parses and filters the data, and returns it in JavaScript objects.
+It parses and filters the data, and returns it as JavaScript objects.
 It also removes some format differences across the various whois servers.

 Install: